abpframework/abp/docs/en/deployment/ssl.md

 A website needs an SSL certificate in order to keep user data secure, verify ownership of the website, prevent attackers from creating a fake version of the site, and gain user trust.

-This document introduces how to get and use SSL certificate(HTTPS) for your application.
+This document introduces how to get and use an SSL certificate(HTTPS) for your application.

-## Get a SSL Certificate from a Certificate Authority
+## Get an SSL Certificate from a Certificate Authority

 You can get a SSL certificate from a certificate authority (CA) such as [Let's Encrypt](https://letsencrypt.org/) or [Cloudflare](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/) and so on.